Abbey of Our Lady of the Holy Trinity: History

 The monks supported themselves by farming and beekeeping on the abbey's 1,840 acres of land.
 Among other goods, they sold bread, multigrain cereal, creamed honey, and handmade clocks in the gift shop.

 The abbey had 32 monks when it was founded, and at one point it held 84 monks and novices.
 As the number of monks at the abbey dwindled and the average age among those remaining increased, its industries were gradually discontinued.
 The decision was made to sell and close down the abbey.

 On August 27, 2017, the abbey celebrated its final mass and was closed afterward.
 Two monks transferred their vow of stability to Genesee Abbey, another Trappist abbey in New York.
-One monk, Father Charles Cummings, OCSO became the chaplain at Our Lady of Angels monastery for the Trappist nuns in Crozet, Virginia.
+One monk, Father Charles Cummings, OCSO became the chaplain at Our Lady of the Angels Monastery for the Trappist nuns in Crozet, Virginia.
 He died in 2020 while transferring his vow of stability to the Abbey of New Clairvaux in Vina, CA. The remaining monks moved to a nursing home in Salt Lake City.
 The influence of the monks on their neighbors in the valley was documented in a commentary printed in the Ogden, Utah newspaper.

 In 2018, a documentary film, book and poster by John Slattery, cinematographer and director, titled PRESENT TIME: Journal of a Country Monastery, were crowdfunded to document the 70-year history of the abbey.

 Brother David McManus, OCSO was the last librarian for the monks.
 He died in 2019.

 Father David Altman and Father Patrick Boyle were interviewed by the local diocesan newspaper as they reviewed the finished limited edition of the book that has been released in advance of the DVD Present Time.
 Father David Altman was again interviewed by the Intermountain Catholic about the "stay-at-home-order" due to the COVID-19 pandemic being similar to having the entire world to adjust to certain monastic ways.